sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is the camera positioned directly above the subject for a hands-on demonstration?
+Is the camera positioned directly above the subject for a top-down perspective?

 <details>
 <summary><h4> Question (Definition)</h4></summary>